ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

       title: ASL surpass a record £5million turnover throughout challenging financial year
       text: >-
-        \

-        It has been a goal the company has been working towards for a number of years now, so it is with great pride that we share a record milestone of surpassing £5million turnover in our financial year 2020-21.\

-        \
+        The past 12 months has been an exceptional time at ASL as the company has seen record growth surpassing an incredible £5million turnover.

-        Since closing our financial year on 30th April 2021, we have been celebrating the record year which was made up of a number of highlights;
+        Since closing the financial year on 30th April 2021, we have been celebrating the record year which was made up of a number of highlights;

         * Record £5Million Sales Turnover